 Industry-sponsored IT certifications are highly recommended as it has become a general practice by employers to demand a relevant college degree as well as IT certifications for entry level professional jobs.

 IT Major Internship Requirement

 One summer or semester internship is required.
-Students can start the internship program in their sophomore year.
-Our in-house internship coordinator and faculty advisor will work closely with each student on internship preparation, placement, and follow-up.
+Our inhouse internship coordinator or faculty advisor will work closely with each student on internship preparation, placement, and follow-up.

 Laptop and ACM Student Membership Requirements